vzhgit/elk/index_pattern/index_pattern.md

-In case if index pattern was deleted and you don't have a backup of it but you know its UNID.
+In case if a index pattern was deleted and you don't have a backup of it but you know its UNID.
 All commands for a console on Dev Tools page
 # 1. Create a new index pattern
 In UI you simple create a new index pattern with the same name as old one.